 Adjusting the Harness

-The Chicco NextFit has cool side pockets where the LATCH components tuck in and a special pocket for the tether.
-It is one of the few products in this review that keeps the straps and clips truly out of the way.
-The Peg Perego Primo Viaggio Convertible, Britax Boulevard ClickTight ARB, Britax Advocate ClickTight ARB, and the Clek Foonf also offer storage that keeps the clips out of the way.
-One of the least productive storage options belongs to the Safety 1st Alpha Elite with clip attachments on the seat back that allow the straps to dangle.
+The Chicco NextFit (above left) has practical pockets to stow LATCH components and the tether.
+It is one of the few seats we tested that retain the straps and clips.
+The Peg Perego Primo Viaggio Convertible, Britax Boulevard ClickTight ARB, Britax Advocate ClickTight ARB, and the Clek Foonf also feature clip storage retention that works well.
+The least helpful storage type is clip attachments on the seatback (above right) that leave straps dangling and accessible to children.

 Cover Removal and Cleaning

-When it comes to comfort and quality, we compared each seat and the materials used to make them.
-We looked at the padding, fabric, foam and how well it all comes together to make the final product.
-We considered each factor and how it contributes to baby's comfort, parent use, and seat longevity.
+For comfort and quality, we review the materials and overall construction.
+We analyze the padding, fabric, and foam and how well they come together compared to the competition.
+We consider how each seat's design contributes to a baby's potential comfort, parent use, and durability.

-All of the products share commonalities like plastic shells, dense foam for impact absorption, and comfort padding with a fabric cover.
-However, some of the car seats offer significantly thicker padding, softer or more durable fabric, steel frames, or foam that doesn't off-gas.
-Because this metric is somewhat subjective, the seats in this review were compared side-by-side and ranked in comparison to one another.
+All of the convertible car seats have similarities, like a plastic shell, impact foam, comfort padding, and a fabric cover.
+However, some provide thicker padding, softer or more durable fabric, steel frames, or foam that doesn't off-gas.
+Because this is somewhat subjective, we compare the seats side-by-side and rank them as they compare to the other competitors.

-The Chicco NextFit (above left), Britax Advocate ClickTight ARB, Britax Marathon ClickTight ARB, and the Britax Boulevard ClickTight ARB are stand out for comfort and quality.
-These products offer exceptional padding with seamless fabric attachments and pockets that provide a place for everything.
-The Chicco fabric is soft and skin-friendly, the seat is self-contained with a finished and sleek look.
-Alternatively, the Evenflo Tribute (above right) is more bare-bones but still functions well despite the lack of extras found on the competition and in spite of an open back that looks unfinished.
-However, it does have a machine washable cover and a higher crash test score.
-The Clek Foonf, Clek Fllo, Essentials by Britax Emblem, and the Peg Perego Primo Viaggio Convertible came in second place with 8s.
+The Chicco NextFit (above left), Nuna Rava, Britax One4Life ClickTight, Britax Advocate ClickTight ARB, Britax Marathon ClickTight ARB, and the Britax Boulevard ClickTight ARB are top for comfort and quality.
+They each offer additional padding with well-fitted fabric and considerations for everything.
+The Chicco fabric is softer, and the seat is sleek without a bunch of useless nooks and crannies.
+The Clek Foonf, Clek Fllo, Britax Emblem, and the Peg Perego Primo Viaggio Convertible also offer impressive features for comfort and quality.

-We check the weight and width of each seat we review.
-We considered their forward-facing and rear-facing total weight and the width at the widest point of the seat.
-While the weight of your convertible seat is not as important as the carrier weight of the infant car seats, it might be an important metric if you plan to travel with your seat or live where taxi or Uber services are the norm.
-If the seat stays in the car most of the time, then you probably don't need to worry how heavy it is.
+We measure the weight and width of each car seat we test, including the forward-facing and rear-facing configuration weight and the width at the widest point (which can vary).
+While the convertible seat weight is likely not as important as the carrier weight of an infant seat, it can be a consideration if you travel frequently or use public transportation and need to carry it.
+If your seat will remain in your car most of the time, then how much it weighs might be less of a concern.